-- (a) is not a high school graduate (See Section 405); - (b) is a full-time, day student in the member high school the student represents (See Section 406, academic exception, Section 906 and Official Interpretations 08-09-10, 99-04-20, 10-03-12 and 00-99-13, Appendix I);
+- (a) is not a high school graduate (Refer to Section 405); - (b) is a full-time, day student in the member high school the student represents; or is a non-enrolled (home schooled) student seeking participation and is in compliance with all provisions included in section 33.0832 of the Texas Education Code.
+(Refer to Section 406, academic exception, Official Interpretations 08-09-10, 99-04-20, 10-03-12 and 00-09-13, Appendix I); - (c) has been in regular attendance at the member school since the sixth class day of the present school year or has been in enrolled and in regular attendance for 15 or more calendar days before the contest or competition (student becomes eligible on the fifteenth day) (Refer to Section 407 and Official Interpretation 95-11-09, Appendix I); - (d) is in compliance with rules of the State Board of Education; (Refer to Section 404 and state law regarding credit requirements and grades (the school shall verify a student's grades on the basis of the official grade report and independently of

-- (c) has been in regular attendance at the member school since the sixth class day of the present school year or has been in enrolled and in regular attendance for 15 or more calendar days before the contest or competition (student becomes eligible on the fifteenth day) (See Section 407 and Official Interpretation 95-11-09, Appendix I); - (d) is in compliance with rules of the State Board of Education; (See Section 404 and state law regarding credit requirements and grades (the school shall verify a student's grades on the basis of the official grade report and independently of involvement by the student); - (e) has the required number of credits for eligibility during the first six weeks of school (See Section 411); - (f) is enrolled in a four-year program of high school courses (See Section 408); - (g) initially enrolled in the ninth grade not more than four years ago nor in the tenth grade not more than three years ago (See Section 408 and Official Interpretation 07-04-18, Appendix I); - (h) was not recruited (See Section 5 and section 409); - (i) is not in violation of the Awards Rules (See Section 480); and - meets the specific eligibility requirements for UIL academic competition in Section 401, for music competition in Section 402, and/or for athletic competition in Section 403.
+- involvement by the student); - (e) has the required number of credits for eligibility during the first six weeks of school (Refer to Section 411); - (f) is enrolled in a four-year program of high school courses (Refer to Section 408); - (g) initially enrolled in the ninth grade not more than four years ago nor in the tenth grade not more than three years ago (Refer to Section 408 and Official Interpretation 07-04-18, Appendix I); - (h) was not recruited (Refer to Section 5 and Section 409): - (i) is not in violation of the Awards Rules (Refer to Section 480); and - (j) meets the specific eligibility requirements for UIL academic competition in Section 401, for music competition in Section 402, and/or for athletic competition in Section 403.